Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8A

 Memory Aid

-Real-World Application
+Real-World Example

 You're using an 8-bit ADC in your circuit.
 The ADC can distinguish 256 different voltage levels.
 If the input range is 0-5 volts, each level represents about 19.5 millivolts (5V / 256).
 This resolution determines how accurately the ADC can represent the input signal.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-ADC resolution, 8-bit ADC, Quantization levels, 2^N levels
+ADC resolution 8-bit ADC Quantization levels 2^N levels

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8A topic.